lsst/dp0-2_lsst_io/tutorials-examples/portal-usabilitytest-answerkey.rst

 2.1.
 Click on the Active Chart settings icon (two gears) to change the plot parameters.
 Set “X” to be “i_calibFlux” and “Y” to be “g_calibFlux - r_calibFlux”.

 2.2.
-Click on “Chart Options” and set “X Label” to “i calibFlux i” and “Y Label” to “g-r calibFlux”.
+Click on “Chart Options” and set “X Label” to “i calibFlux” and “Y Label” to “g-r calibFlux”.
+Click "Apply".

 Step 3.
 Zoom-in and save the diagram
 ====================================